k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/02_create_and_deploy_a_web_service.md

 Before testing your Web Service, it must be deployed into Fabric.
 Click [Deploy Web Service from Fabric Studio](/articles/15_web_services/07_deploy_web_services_from_fabric_studio.md) to understand how.
 You can now deloy the Web Service into the Fabric server that you defined for your project.

-Let's validate that the Web Service has been deployed:
+Now, let's validate that the Web Service has been deployed:

 1. Log into Fabric.
 2. Execute: cql select lut_name,lut_version,properties from k2system_kb_fabric_project.k2_lut_info where lut_name='k2_ws';